---

 [Source](https://portal.ct.gov/DPH/Practitioner-Licensing--Investigations/Registered-Nurse/RN-Licensure-by-Examination)

-graduates should have their program director send a verification letter to the
+director will need to send a verification letter to the Connecticut Board of

-licensing exam and criminal background check.
-Updated June 2023:
+licensing exam and clear a criminal background check.

 [Source](https://www.nursinglicensure.org/state/nursing-license-connecticut/)